hkroger/nokeval_reader/README.md

 # Nokeval FTR970B Reader
-This is a utility which reads the measurements of a wireless thermometer and stores them in a MySQL table.
+This is a utility which reads the measurements of a wireless thermometer Measurinator.com service.
 This works with Nokeval FTR970B and compatible devices.

 It can be run as a daemon and an example launchd configuration file is included.